Tech-at-DU/Tip-Calculator-Swift/P0-intro/content.md

----
-title: "Intro to Tip Calculator"
+# Intro to Tip Calculator
-slug: intro-tip-calculator
----

 This is the second tutorial of Make School's iOS app tutorial series.
 In this tutorial, we'll learn core concepts for creating UI layouts by building a tip calculator.